Make your mind up J.Lo, says "American Idol" producer

 He said Sanchez, who was saved from elimination by the judges in April after getting the fewest votes from the public, "needs a song that is going to have a magic moment, that she hits that note, that she grabs us."

-Phillips, who has an army of young female fans, should leave aside the mid-tempo, lesser known numbers he favors for next week's three-song performance finale in Los Angeles.
+Phillips, who has an army of young female fans, should leave aside the mid-tempo, lesser known numbers he favours for next week's three-song performance finale in Los Angeles.

 "He has got to go out there and do something that grabs that audience and makes them stand up and pick up a telephone at home and vote for him ...
 I think he needs to find a song that people know," Lythgoe said.